-You can still get life insurance after you’ve had cancer.
+If you’re a cancer survivor, you can get affordable coverage from insurance companies like Symetra.
 Your eligibility, cost, and coverage options depend on what type of cancer you had and how long you’ve been in remission.

 Disclaimer: The content supplied here may be impacted by COVID-19.
 Contact a Policygenius agent for free to find out more.

-Eligibility for life insurance depends on the type of cancer you had and the time you spent in remission
+Life insurance eligibility for cancer survivors depends on the type of cancer you had and how much time you spent in remission

 Life insurance pays out to your beneficiaries if you die from cancer